nvdieu/wumpus-prolog-game/README.md

 ## - Rule:

-    1 wumpus, 1 gold, 1 or more pit.
+    1 Wumpus, 1 Gold and Pit in other square with probability 0.2.

     Start position at (0,0).